SE1 chartered london physiotherapist and qualified acupuncturist Christopher Curtis, City Back Pain Clinic at London Bridge SE1 Email link

 Lower back pain is usually caused by a weakness in the muscles of the lower back and postural stain, not enough exercise, obesity, and sitting for too long.

 Congenital problems such as one leg longer than the other can cause back pain.
-Trauma and accidents can cause lower back pain, over exercise and slipped disc, can also contribute to lower back pain.
+Trauma and accidents can cause lower back pain, over exercise and slipped disc, can also contribute to lower back pain and internal muscular pressure (intrinsic pressure) pressing on the nerves of the neck and back.

 The majority of lower back pain is mechanical, that’s to say it’s been caused through lifting sport, twisting or sudden movement.